Do I Have Oily Skin? Combination Skin? Combination With a Side of Oily?

 Start off with the Purity cleanser and the Hope in a Bottle exfoliating moisturizer, and then when your budget allows it, get the serum to treat your breakouts.
 That’s the lineup that worked for me, so give it a try.
 (If it doesn’t and you end up buying the acne kit later down the line…well, uh…consider this all just a necessary step in building your beauty-product resume for when you start your own advice column that will put this one to shame.)

 As for the bangs?
 I think the Philosophy exfoliating moisturizer will help (it has a little salicylic acid in it), as would upgrading to a better clarifying shampoo.
 It’s possibly a chicken-and-the-egg scenario there — is the oil from your forehead slicking up the bangs, or the other way around?
 Best to treat them BOTH like the culprits.
 No conditioner on your bangs.
 Wear headbands or pin your bangs back at home and at night, or consider a slightly more side-swept style (that’s the only kind of bangs I can get away with).
 Don’t touch them during the day (keep your hands off your jawline too!) or brush them too much.
-Using those blotting papers on your forehead might be a good idea too.
+Using those on your forehead might be a good idea too.